You have questions? We have answers!

 Flight delay compensation

-When you are finally ready to embark on that long-awaited holiday or are heading home after a city break, you usually trust that the flight you booked will take-off on time.
-Unfortunately, there are a variety of circumstances which can lead to flight delays, cancellations or missed connections.
-When these situations arise, passengers have extensive rights as laid down in the EU regulation 261/2004 – compensation after flight disruption is at least some consolation.
+Whether you are finally ready for that well-deserved vacation or you are simply heading home after a city break, you usually trust that the flight you booked will take-off on time.
+Unfortunately, there are all kinds of situations which can lead to flight delays, cancellations or missed connections.
+Don’t despair!
+Passengers are protected by the EU regulation 261/2004, and have extensive rights.
+Flight delay compensation is at least some consolation.

 Flightright enforces your air passenger rights without stress and with no cost risk

-When you claim for compensation after flight disruption, problems often arise as airlines are reluctant to pay voluntarily.
-Claims are regularly rejected with reference to “extraordinary circumstances”, even though the airline in question was actually responsible.
-This is where Flightright comes into play: we represent your air passenger rights, claim your right to compensation and, if need be, we’ll take proceedings to court.
-You will never bear a cost risk.
-Our expertise enables us to argue more professionally than individual consumers.
+Claiming compensation after a flight disruption can be a real hassle.
+Airlines aren’t giving compensation away, so don’t be surprised if your claim is rejected due to “extraordinary circumstances”.
+Flightright forces airlines to own up: we promote your air passenger rights, help you to claim the compensation you rightfully deserve and, if needs be, defend your rights in court.
+There is zero cost risk.
+Our expertise enables us to argue more professionally than individual consumers, and our reputation keeps the airlines in line.
 Using Flightright saves you unnecessary paperwork and stress.
-Our experienced travel law experts make sure that you get what you are entitled to.
+Our experienced travel law experts make sure you get what you are entitled to.
 You only pay us in case of success – we assume the cost risk.

 Your air passenger rights are worth ready cash